 Amazon has a firmer grip on consumers and a wider reach than Walmart.com—at least for now.

-Around three-quarters (73%) of U.S. consumers currently shop on Amazon, which is nearly double the number of current Walmart.com customers.
+In 2021, 65% of U.S. consumers currently shop on Amazon, which is nearly double the 37% of consumers who currently shop on Walmart.com.
 Amazon has amassed over 200 million visitors per month just in the US, which of course is a big reason why it is the largest online marketplace for sellers.

 That said, Walmart’s online customer base continues to grow every year.
 Its customer reach increased 13% in just the past three months, up from 35% of Americans in Q4 of 2020 to 40% in Q1 of 2021.